Shoulder

 • Bench press and pushing/blocking injuries: Anterior-to-posterior directed forces (heavy bench press, football offensive line blocking) compress and shear the posterior labrum against the glenoid rim.

-• Posterior shoulder dislocations: Traumatic posterior dislocations can avulse the posterior labrum (reversed Bankart or "Kim lesion").
+• Posterior shoulder dislocations: Traumatic posterior dislocations can avulse the posterior labrum, producing a reverse Bankart lesion.

 • Posterior SLAP extension: Superior posterior labral tears that extend from a SLAP injury.